prabhat210920/PlantLeafDeseaeDetection/README.md

 # First Download the dataset from the given link
 **https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset**

-#From this folder extract only the potatoes folder and make one new folder
+#From this folder extract only the potatoes image folder and replace these folder inside the PlantVillage

 #then in same folder add this ipynb file also
 #after that run the ipynb file